Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 ![Image of feature flag with a disabled environment](/img/python-tutorial-disabled-flag.png)

 Next, return to your Survey app and refresh the browser.
-With the flag disabled, the Delete button will no longer be visible.
+With the flag disabled, the delete button will no longer be visible.

+> **Note:** An update on the Python SDK may take around 30 seconds.

 ![Screenshot of app in browser without delete buttons for surveys](/img/python-tutorial-surveys-without-delete.png)